-The Town Clerk's office is closed indefinitely to the public.
+The Town Clerk's office is currently NOT accepting walk in traffic.
 The office will be staffed and services will be provided to the public by the following methods.

 Dog License renewal: (beginning June 1st)

-- Rabies: The complimentary dog renewal notice will contain the current rabies date from our files.
+- Rabies: The complimentary dog renewal notice will contain the current rabies date from the office's files.
 If it shows it is expired, submit a current rabies by mail or e-mail which is listed below.